aws-amplify/amplify-js/docs/media/push_notifications_setup.md

 });
 ```

-## Test your app
+## Testing Push Notifications
-Now you can send campaign notifications to your app, [just follow these instructions](https://docs.aws.amazon.com/pinpoint/latest/developerguide/getting-started-sampletest.html)
+Now, you can create messaging campaigns and send push notifications to your app with Amazon Pinpoint!
+Just follow these instructions on [Amazon Pinpoint Developer Guide](https://docs.aws.amazon.com/pinpoint/latest/developerguide/getting-started-sampletest.html) for the next steps.